mzhai2/ClearViz/README.md

 8. Return to menu using back.

 ### AngularJS Unit Testing
-Unit test files directory path: `ClearNLP-demo-website/public/trees/tests/unit` The files in the directory test the module, controller, routes, and service components of the application Running the unit tests require the use of Karma's command line utility.
+Unit test files directory path for trees model: `ClearNLP-demo-website/public/trees/tests/unit` Directory path for users model: `ClearNLP-demo-website/public/users/tests/unit`

+The files in the each directory test several components for each model in this application.

+Running the unit tests require the use of Karma's command line utility.
-First navigate to the application's root directory: `/ClearNLP-demo-website/` Input the command:  `$ NODE_ENV=test karma start` Those using windows should first input the command:  `> set NODE_ENV=test` Then input the command: `> karma start`
+First navigate to the application's root directory: `/ClearNLP-demo-website/` Input the command:  `$ NODE_ENV=test karma start` Those using Windows should first input the command:  `> set NODE_ENV=test` Then input the command: `> karma start`

 ### Express Testing